Rachael Sage: Music

 Sage's career includes the writing of jingles and theme music for film and television; her first notable jingle customer was Crystal Light.
 She began using the name "Rachael Sage" in 1995, and in 1996 she started her own record label, MPress Records, inspired by Ani DiFranco founding Righteous Babe Records six years earlier.

-On April 23, 1996, Sage released her debut studio album, Morbid Romantic, on MPress.
+On April 23, 1996, Sage released her debut album, Morbid Romantic, on MPress.
 She toured Europe four times and released four more albums.

 For her 2004 song "Sacrifice" from the album Ballads & Burlesque, Sage won Best Folk/Singer-Songwriter Song at the 4th Annual Independent Music Awards in 2005.
 "Brave Mistake" from the album Delancey Street was nominated for Best Story Song at the 10th Annual Independent Music Awards in 2011.
 In the same year, Sage won OutStanding Producer for her song "Hope's Outpost" at the 7th Annual OutMusic Awards.

 Sage wrote an editorial about homeless youth in New York City for The Morton Report.
 In her editorial, she mentioned a collaboration of artists, unveiling an album, New Arrivals Vol. 4: Artists Against Youth Homelessness, with proceeds going to the National Network for Youth.